 Demon has a tip about these little retaining clips.
 Tie a piece of fishing line to them before you try to insert them.
 That way, if they pop off before you get them seated (like they did for him), then you won't lose them.
 I didn't have any problem when I inserted the, but no question they could be hard to find if you lost your grip on them.

 Now you need to reinstall the upper hoses.
 Slip the heater hose back into place on the lower housing nipple.
 Squeeze the clamp back into place.
 Then rotate the squeeze clamp on the next hose up a bit to make room for the vacuum hose above that to slip into place.
 Slip the final vacuum hose into place.
 You probably have a clamp on this hose but I don't.
 Reinstall your clamp.

 Find the thermostat o-ring and the new thermostat.
 Wet the o-ring with some fresh coolant.
 Slip the o-ring onto the thermostat from the top.
 Then slip the thermostat (with its o-ring) into place in the lower housing.
 I oriented mine the same as the old one that came out, but I don't think it makes a difference.

 Once in place, insert the upper housing thermostat cover's nipple into the upper radiator hose.
 Don't put the clamp in place yet, though (in case you need to twist the housing a bit).
 Then lower the cover down onto the lower housing.
 It has to line up just right.
 Be patient, and carefully lower it down until it's down all the way.

-Insert the bolts into place and tighten using the 8mm swivel socket to 10 nm (89 in. lbs.).
+Insert the bolts into place and tighten using the 8mm flex socket to 10 nm (89 in. lbs.).
 Remember to tighten each one a bit at a time and go in a circle.
 When done, move the upper radiator hose squeeze clamp back into place.

 this site was written by ben grosser